secureworks/aristotle/docs/usage.rst

 Additionally, the order of the key-value pairs in the metadata will be sorted by key and then value.

+.. important:: To enable efficient boolean logic application and because metadata is considered
+    by Aristotle to be case insensitive per the `BETTER Schema <https://better-schema.readthedocs.io/en/latest/schema.html#details>`__, metadata key-value pairs are represented internally as lowercase.
+Therefore, if :ref:`Modify Metadata` is enabled, the outputted metadata key-value pairs will be all lowercase.

 Post Filter Modification
 ------------------------